mdvanes/homeremote-stream-player/README.md

 * clone the repo
 * `nvm use`
 * in the root: `yarn`
+* start storybook & api: `yarn start`
-* start storybook: `yarn storybook`
+    * alternatively: start storybook: `yarn storybook`
     * in another terminal, start the backend API for storybook: `yarn storybook:api`

 ## Build Storybook